 This is an easy and reliable grower, forming a bushy mound that appears like a small shrub; firey orange bracts enveloping yellow flowers appear in early summer and continue for many weeks; divide in spring every 4 or 5 years; sap is toxic

 Griffith's Spurge has masses of beautiful cymes of yellow flowers with orange bracts at the ends of the stems from mid spring to mid summer, which are most effective when planted in groupings.
 Its attractive narrow leaves emerge coppery-bronze in spring, turning green in colour with distinctive creamy white veins.
 As an added bonus, the foliage turns a gorgeous brick red in the fall.
-The fruit is not ornamentally significant.
 The coral-pink stems are very colorful and add to the overall interest of the plant.

 Griffith's Spurge is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.